zhr1996/lets_share/README.md

   * A user can create items after logged in.

-  * Later a user can edit or delete items.
+  * Later a user can edit or delete items he or she created.

 * Flash message